prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/13-use-tools-to-optimize-power-bi-performance.md

 5. Read the comments at the top of the file, and then review the query that follows.

-	*It's not important to understand the query in its entirety.*
+   >**Note**: It's not important to understand the query in its entirety.

-	*The query defines two measures that determine monthly profit growth.
+   >**Note**: The query defines two measures that determine monthly profit growth.
 Currently, the query only uses the first measure (at line 72).
-When a measure isn't used, it doesn't impact on the query execution.*
+When a measure isn't used, it doesn't impact on the query execution.

 6. To run a server trace to record detailed timing information for performance profiling, on the **Home** ribbon tab, from inside the **Traces** group, select **Server Timings**.